TomTrude/Battleship_android/README.md

 # Battleship_android
-Oldschool Batteship game made for android device via javascript that connects to online api
+Oldschool Batteship game made for android device using javascript that connects to online api and makes api calls to update turns